-SH 37, Red River County: drivers should watch for temporary lane closures from US 82 to the Texas-Oklahoma state line while crews resurface the roadway.
+SH 37, Red River County: from US 82 to the Texas-Oklahoma state line, watch for temporary lane closures while crews resurface the roadway.

 US 271, Red River County: from SH 37 to Titus County Line.
 Watch for temporary lane closures while crews resurface the roadway.

 FM 906, Lamar County: from FM 2648 to CR 47400.
-Watch for work zones as crews perform tree trimming/removal work and drainage structure improvements.
+Watch for temporary lane closures while crews rehabilitate the existing pavement and improve drainage structures.

 FM 38, Lamar County: from US 82 to US 82.
 Watch for temporary lane and shoulder closures while crews improve drainage structures and upgrade bridge rail and metal-beam guard fence.

-FM 195, Red River County: from the Lamar County line to SH 37, drivers should watch for temporary lane and shoulder closures while crews improve drainage structures and replace bridge rail.
+FM 195, Red River County: from the Lamar County line to SH 37, watch for temporary lane and shoulder closures while crews improve drainage structures and replace bridge rail.

 FM 1487, Red River County: from FM 909 to FM 910.
 Watch for temporary lane closures while crews widen and rehabilitate the existing pavement and improve drainage structures.

-US 82, Red River County: drivers should watch for work zones from FM 1159 to the Bowie County line and drive safely through construction areas as crews perform the final work.
+US 82, Red River County: from FM 1159 to the Bowie County line, watch for work zones and drive safely through construction areas while crews perform the final work.

 Hopkins, Franklin Counties

-SH 37, Franklin County: from the elementary school to US 67, drivers should watch for lane closures and short traffic delays as crews install the sidewalk.
+SH 37, Franklin County: from the elementary school to US 67, you need to watch for lane closures and short traffic delays as crews install the sidewalk.

-FM 3389, Hopkins County: from I-30 to FM 1567.
-Watch for lane closures and short traffic delays as crews rehabilitate the roadway.
+FM 3389, Hopkins County: from IH 30 to FM 1567.
+Watch for lane closures and short delays as crews perform surfacing operations.